The following requirements must be met for eligibility for federal financial aid (grants, loans, work-study)

 An evaluation of academic progress will be done after the end of the spring semester of each academic year.
 Students enrolled in programs of less than (2) years in length, (certificate; diploma), will be reviewed after one major semester of enrollment.
 Students who do not meet the academic progress requirements will be notified within ten days of the completion of the evaluation.

 Students who do not meet the Satisfactory Academic Progress requirements have the right to appeal.
 All appeals must be in writing and must be submitted within 45 days of the date of the notice of denial.
 Appeal forms should be submitted to the Financial Aid Office at Luzerne County Community College, 1333 S. Prospect St, Nanticoke, PA 18634.
 An appeal should include an explanation of the extenuating circumstance which resulted in the student's inability to meet the requirements along with third party documentation to support the appeal.
 Information about the student's plan to make up any deficiencies should also be included.
-It is recommended that the student meets with his/her academic counselor to create an academic plan to make up any deficiencies.
+It is required that the student meets with his/her academic counselor to create an academic plan to make up any deficiencies.

 Note: State grant eligibility is based on standards set by the Pennsylvania Higher Education Assistance Agency (PHEAA).
 Institutional appeals do not cover State grants.
 Loss of State grant eligibility may be appealed directly to PHEAA in cases of illness or death in the family.